 home to potentially snoop through your closets, cabinets and

 drawers, or worse, steal from you?
 I think not.
 This is particularly significant for private home sellers who've not benefited from advice from a professional on how to prepare a house for viewings.

 I advise you to discuss the prospects of a real estate open house with your own agent.
-Or if you don't have one and you're in my market area (and I've not yet retired), or you have any questions, contact me to arrange a no-obligation consultation or for a prompt reply to your inquiry.
+Or if you don't have one and would like an agent recommendation, or you have any questions, feel free to contact me.

 To read more on the subject of the open house, along with various other popular topics published in Real Estate Monthly (REM), click here.

 If you're considering selling your home, with or without the assistance of an agent, check out my book The Happy Agent.
 It contains the sum total of the real estate knowledge, philosophies and techniques that I've accumulated, practiced and polished during a highly successful 40-year realty career.

 Learn how to effectively

 evaluate your home and prepare it for market to maximize the ultimate